 1. Wash your tomatoes and put them into a giant pot (I did divide them into 2 pots after the picture).

-*Option* instead of peeling with your hands, place colander over your pot and crush tomatoes until all that is left in your colander is skins and some seeds.
-You can strain again through a wire mesh if you do not want seeds.
+- b) Place the colander over your pot and crush the tomatoes until all that is left in your colander is skins and some seeds.
+You can then strain again through a wire mesh to remove the seeds.

 - chopped green pepper